Greece, Athens and Peloponesse (Aug/Sep 2023)

 On Thursday 24 August we left from Amsterdam to Athens, where we stayed until 31 August in a brand new hotel, International Atene Hotel.
 The hotel is rather close to Omonia square where we had good public transport options to discover Athens.
 Near Omonia square there are about 5 hotels more, enough Greek restaurants, bakeries and small, cozy, patisseries and coffee shops.
 The surroundings of Omonia square are a bit shabby, but changes are made for a fresh start.

-, devoted to ancient Greek art.
+Well prepared we started with our program the next day with, off course, the National Archaeological Museum, devoted to ancient Greek art.
 The museum can be done in one day, but is is better to reserve some more time: there is too much to see.
 The museum houses some of the most important artifacts from a variety of archaeological locations around Greece from prehistory to late antiquity.
 It is considered one of the greatest museums in the world and contains the richest collection of Greek Antiquity artifacts worldwide.

 The Marathon Boy or Ephebe of Marathon, which was found in the Aegean Sea in the bay of Marathon in 1925, 340–330 BC, the Artemision bronze statue of Zeus (460 BC), the Jockey of Artemision (Hellenistic bronze statue of a young boy riding a horse (150–140 BC).